Dwashi2/swift-roletaRussa/README.md

-It's a simple app, only to study XIB, TableViewCell, CustomCell and how show the infos in anoter view
+It's a simple app, only to study XIB, TableViewCell, CustomCell and Tab bar This app use Podfile

 <!-- GETTING STARTED -->
 ## Getting Started

-Open the file pokemonMVC.xcodeproj
+Open the file roletarussa.xcworkspace

 ### Prerequisites